Cover blog imagine for three pen and ink exercises that help improve technique

 Again, practice fading these marks from light to dark or black to white depending on the direction of the light source.

-Exercise 03 – Texture
+Exercise 03 – Creating textures

 Now we’re ready to advance to level three: creating tone and volume on shapes with textures.

-To personalize this practice, start by making a list or table.
 In one column write down subjects that you currently enjoy or would like to draw.
-In the second column, describe the textures that apply to each of those subjects.

 SubjectsTextures and patterns